-A fire broke out at oil depots in Russia’s Tambov region, and fuel tanks were also damaged in the Voronezh region as a result of a drone attack on the night of December 3.
+A fire broke out at oil depots in Russia’s Tambov region, and fuel tanks were also damaged in the Voronezh region as a result of a drone attack overnight.

 This was reported by Ukrainska Pravda.